 While I work from the inside out, I focus on changing & improving my world and my conditions first, so that I’m more empowered to help others by way of Kiva donations (lent to aspiring entrepreneurs in third world countries), and also people like my teens and their friends.

 I spend a lot of time encouraging and showing anyone who will listen that whoever is in power, they have the power over their outcomes, they also have 100% responsibility for how they react to whatever happens to them.

-I tell them that “the trick to money is having some” and show them how, if they just spend less than they save and invest the difference in just five one-bedroom flats, they’ll be financially free by their 40’s-50’s.
+I tell them that “the trick to money is having some” and show them how to become financially free by their 40’s-50’s.

 I show them how to create a buzz online and then turn that buzz into passive income from recommending great products and services.

 Because IMHO there is nothing better as an insulation from what is going on in the world around you, no matter who is in power, than a big fat financial cushion.
 The kind you don’t get from relying on your job or profession alone.
 You can also help more people if you have more to give.

 There’s no right or wrong way, Paul and I have found the way that suits us best.

 However, I don’t want to rely on politics and politicians for what I want, what I achieve and what I want for my kids.
 I want to rely 100% on me.